Akuli/oomph/docs/syntax.md

 - Anything else is an error.

 Once tokenized according to the above rules, the stream of tokens must be modified before parsing:
+1. When the keywords `not` and `in` appear consecutively, as two separate tokens, they are replaced with one `not in` token.
-1. Newlines are cleaned up.
+2. Newlines are cleaned up.
-2. If there is `:` operator followed by a newline and an indentation, all those tokens are replaced with one token signifying the beginning of a block.
+3. If there is `:` operator followed by a newline and an indentation, all those tokens are replaced with one token signifying the beginning of a block.
    It is an error if the new indentation level is not 4 spaces more than the previous indentation level.
-3. If a newline token is followed by an indentation token, then the indentation level changes according to that; if not, then the indentation level changes to zero.
+4. If a newline token is followed by an indentation token, then the indentation level changes according to that; if not, then the indentation level changes to zero.
    The new indentation level must be a multiple of 4 spaces, and less than or equal to the previous indentation level.